Neural Networks for Parameter Estimation of the Discretely Observed Hawkes Process: Simulation Study

 \section{Simulation Study}

-In this section we assess the quality of the NN estimator on various simulated sample paths.
-The NN estimator is compared to competitor methodologies in the literature, and we also illustrate the performance of the method with different lag sizes, $p$, as well as time-varying background rates.
+In this section, we assess the quality of the NN estimator on various simulated sample paths.
+The NN estimator is compared to competitor methodologies in the literature, and we also illustrate the performance of the method with different lag sizes for the NBAR estimates, $p$, as well as time-varying background rates.